Archives

 Mimer’s Staircase replaces a short, old building between Sing-Sing and the main building that previously blocked both traffic and sunlight.
 The staircase is a place for hanging out and for creativity and activity.

-“The large field at the top of the stairs by Sing-Sing is a heavily trafficked spot, especially by architecture students.
-Students use the field to make large-scale models and display prototypes, and many meetings and events are held there.
-We hope that the terraced steps of the staircase will be used as podiums and that activities and events will spread out over the stairs and down towards Osquars backe,” explains Pia Englund, lead landscape architect.
+“The large field at the top of the stairs by Sing-Sing is a heavily trafficked spot, especially for architecture students.
+They use the field to make large-scale models and display prototypes.
+They also gather there for meetings and events.
+We hope that they will use the terraced steps of the staircase as podiums and let activities and events spread across the stairs and down towards Osquars backe,” explains Pia Englund, lead landscape architect.

 Attention down to the smallest detail – tradition meets innovation